We can now use the docker image just created to run MAFFT locally in a Docker container.

 The progress of the job is reported to the console, as is the alignment generated.

-After successfully testing the image, you can proceed to configure a containerized external application, as described in section Configure the containerized MAFFT external application.
-Optionally, you can also upload the image to a repository, such as Amazon Elastic Container Repository (AWS ECR) or DockerHub at this point, as described in section Upload the Docker image to a repository and then use that image in your external application rather than a local one.
+After successfully testing the image, you can proceed to configure a containerized external application, as described in Configure the containerized MAFFT external application.
+Optionally, you can also upload the image to a repository, such as Amazon Elastic Container Repository (AWS ECR) or DockerHub at this point, as described in Upload the Docker image to a repository and then use that image in your external application rather than a local one.